 AssetMark Announces 2023 Practice Excellence Award Recipients

-CONCORD, Calif., May 08, 2023 (GLOBE NEWSWIRE) -- AssetMark AMK, a leading wealth management platform for financial advisors, today announced the recipients of its 2023 Practice Excellence Awards.
+/EIN News/ -- CONCORD, Calif., May 08, 2023 (GLOBE NEWSWIRE) -- AssetMark (NYSE: AMK), a leading wealth management platform for financial advisors, today announced the recipients of its 2023 Practice Excellence Awards.
 These awards, now in their sixth year, recognize financial advisory firms that have made significant achievements in the areas of operational excellence and technology adoption.

 This year's honorees are: